New Options for Keratoconus, Cross linking and Corneal transplant patients!

 The secret of scleral lenses is that they do not touch on the sensitive corneal tissue, but rather vaults the cornea with fluid resting on the “white” of the eye called the sclera.
 There is an absence of friction; constant moisture on the eye and adequate oxygen levels, which leads to higher visual function and comfort.

 South Africa is at the forefront of this technology which has taken the world by storm with incredible results and happy patients.
-Mr Pieterse and Mr Nettmann are qualified in complex lens fitting and use new generation Scleral lenses like the ICD lens from Canada, the 5Z lens from Australia and the new Modern DF lens from South Africa.
+Mr Pieterse are qualified in complex lens fitting and use new generation Scleral lenses like the ICD lens from Canada, the 5Z lens from Australia and the new EyePrint Technology now available in South Africa.

 It is essential that keratoconus is identified at a young age and since corneal ectasia has a large genetic component, all family members should have a corneal Topography screening done in the practice to identify corneal changes.